 Our programs are available during the day in both Sarasota and Venice.
 If you are busy during the business day and unable to participate in those programs, we have found the expanded Lakewood Ranch program an attractive alternative.
 The slightly smaller venue makes the presentations particularly accessible.
 This evening series is another way for us to expand the SILL audience.

-SILL promises another great year examining the Global Issues which will impact us in 2016.
+SILL promises another great year examining the Global Issues which will impact us in 2018.
 We expect to deliver a lecture series of exceptional breadth and depth on topics in the news today.

-You will find many of us at most lectures, and we welcome your feedback.
+Frequently one of us will be moderating for the speakers.
+However, you will find many of us at most lectures, and we welcome your feedback.